-Data quality: The accuracy and reliability of the data from each reference system can vary, and pooling can amplify errors or bias in the final estimate if not handled properly.
+Data quality: The accuracy and reliability of the data from each reference system can vary, and integration may amplify errors or bias in the final estimate if not handled properly (the DP deals with 'quality' by looking at scatter and weighting data with larger variance)

-Outliers: One or more reference systems may produce erroneous data that could significantly impact the final estimate if not detected and removed.
+Outliers: One or more reference systems may produce erroneous data that could significantly impact the final estimate if not detected and removed, again the DP will reject outliers, it is part of the 'fix' process.

 Weighting: Determining the appropriate weighting for each reference system is important for achieving an optimal balance between accuracy and reliability.
-If not done correctly, the final estimate could be dominated by a single system, leading to poor performance.
+If not set correctly in the DP System, the final estimate could be dominated by a single system, leading to poor performance.